8th Wall Alternative

 Don't let your campaigns go dark in February

 February 2027 is closer than it looks.
-Whichever path you take, the time to start is now, while there's room in the schedule to test, validate, and switch QR codes without pressure.
+The time to start is now, while there is room to test, validate, and switch QR codes without pressure.